cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 	* Delete from Scholars -- push -- it is deleted from ORCID.
 * Add more to the DataDistributor
 * Improve Scholars adaptation:
-	* Add the configuring mechanism -- base URL of connection.
+	* Add the configuring mechanism -- base URL of connection. -- PROPER EXAMPLE
-	* Add the detection call
-		* Draw the tab hidden, until we know that the connection works
-		* If we have pushed already, show one thing
-		* If we have not, show the other.
-			* Make the link dynamic
 * Create the completion URL mechanism.
 	* If present on landing, record it in the session
 	* If present on terminal pages, offer as a link
 * Should ServletUtils disappear in favor of AbstractServletCore?
-* OrcidAuthorizationClient.checkConnection() should become static
+* OrcidAuthorizationClient.checkConnection() should become static?
 	* If we don't need to instantiate, we don't need any caches -- WebappSetup

 ## Dealing with errors - A big question